-Second, concerns related to the construction itself must be mitigated.
+Second, concerns related to construction must be mitigated.
 The project could potentially stir up hazardous material left over from the manufactured gas plants in the area and construction noise could disrupt quality of life.
 Furthermore, the immense quantity of likely contaminated soil that will be excavated over the course of construction could lead to air quality issues, creating health impacts for the community.
 The City must put forth a detailed soil management plan to show how it will address these serious concerns, especially in light of the fact that the rate of child asthma Emergency Department visits in the Community District overlapping with Project Area 1 is well over the Citywide average.
 In addition to the soil to be excavated, the community must be assured that the sand being used for infill to raise the park is of high quality and free from contaminants.
 The proposed project would also destroy much of the existing ecology in the area, including trees (all of which are planned to be cut down), insect habitats and tidal wetlands.
 It poses a risk to the wellbeing of certain species of fish in the area, such as herring and striped bass.
 In addition, there must be a plan developed and implemented to protect the amphitheater as well as any existing art in the park that will be impacted by construction.

-Third, the timeline for phased construction-now projected to take five years-must enforced through contractual fines for contractors who do not deliver the project on time, or who do not comply with promises made by the City to the community.
-We ask that an independent expert provide monthly updates about the progress of the project, including a quarterly community meeting to enable residents to air concerns as the project progresses.
+Third, a time frame for phased construction must be established and enforced through contractual fines for contractors who do not deliver the project on time, or who do not comply with promises made by the City to the community.
+We ask that an independent expert provide monthly updates about the progress of the project, including a quarterly community meeting to enable residents to air concerns as the project is built.

-Fourth, since we know this project will take at least five years to complete, during which time another catastrophic storm could occur, a comprehensive plan for interim flood protection must be fully developed and provided to the community.
+Fourth, since we know this project will take at least several years to complete, during which time another catastrophic storm could occur, a comprehensive plan for interim flood protection must be fully developed and provided to the community.
 The plan must include an explanation of how construction could potentially impact the neighborhood during such a storm.
 Unfortunately, although we wrote to Mayor de Blasio requesting such a contingency plan on July 3, 2019, we received a response without specific proposals that merely touts the protections that the ESCR project will provide upon completion.
-Again, with the reported 5 year timeline, we need more information.
+We need more information.